LostStruct24/BurgerApp/README.md

-Burger Builder app written with React JS.
+A Burger builder App built using React Js and ReduxJs.

 Getting started:
 Fork or directly clone this repository to your local machine and cd into the project directory.